What Are the Key Factors When Managing a Restaurant?

 - Profit margin: The total amount you are taking home after hitting your break-even point

 Computing these numbers is easy when using business analytics software for your restaurant, but identifying what influences them can be tricky.

-How to Monitor Performance When Managing a Restaurant
+How to Manage a Restaurant

-1. Marketing efforts
+1. Establish marketing efforts

 How do you get new customers in the door?
 Marketing is essential to promoting your business and helps restaurants increase brand awareness significantly.
 Cost per acquisition is directly affected by your marketing efforts since it essentially shows how much you are spending to attract new customers.

 The National Restaurant Association and several industry efforts advise restaurants to spend between three to six percent of sales on marketing.
 While these guidelines seem easy to abide by, the overwhelming amount of marketing tactics — from email marketing to social media — often causes restaurant owners to overspend.

 You want to find a balance in your marketing efforts so you can maximize your cost per acquisition as you’re managing a restaurant.
 If you are overspending, consider some of these cost-friendly marketing tactics.

 Gift cards are a great way to drive purchases, create customer loyalty, and promote your restaurant overall.
 Placing gift cards at hostess stands or in front of registers is a tactful way to catch the customer’s eye, but there are other ways to leverage gift cards at the restaurant.
 For instance, running gift card specials — like buy one, get one half off — incentivizes loyal customers to buy multiple gift cards to give to family and friends who haven’t been to your restaurant.
 This promotional trick can allow you to vastly expand your customer base.
 You can also use gift cards for upselling purposes or during raffles and restaurant competitions.